$ recombobulate _

 Build Up Claude's Memory Over Time with CLAUDE.md

 Claude Code's memory lives in plain text files — your global ~/.claude/CLAUDE.md and each project's .claude/CLAUDE.md.
-When you want Claude to remember something permanently, you write it there.
+Building these files up intentionally over time is one of the most effective ways to improve every session.

-For project-specific preferences, ask Claude to write directly to CLAUDE.md:
+For project-specific preferences, ask Claude to write rules directly to CLAUDE.md:

 Add a rule to CLAUDE.md: always use the service layer for business logic —